Why this page exists

 - Information about the possibilities of redress (Articles 20 and 21 DSA, judicial redress).

-Internal complaint handling (Article 20)
+Internal complaint handling (Article 20, voluntary)

+Although Doctena is exempt from Article 20 as a small enterprise (Article 19(1)), we operate an internal complaint procedure voluntarily.
 Recipients of the service who disagree with a decision Doctena has taken may submit an internal complaint through the Complaints procedure.
 Complaints are handled by qualified staff acting independently of the original decision-maker.
 Outcome and reasoning are communicated within the SLAs of the Complaints procedure.

-Out-of-court dispute settlement (Article 21)
+Out-of-court dispute settlement (Article 21, voluntary)

-If the internal complaint procedure does not resolve the dispute, recipients may turn to a certified out-of-court dispute settlement body in their country.
+Article 21 likewise does not bind Doctena as a small enterprise.
+As a voluntary, good-faith commitment: if the internal complaint procedure does not resolve the dispute, recipients may turn to a certified out-of-court dispute settlement body in their country.
 The Digital Services Coordinator of your member state maintains the list of certified bodies.
 Doctena will engage in good faith with any such body.

-Trusted flaggers (Article 22)
+Trusted flaggers (Article 22, voluntary)

 Organisations interested in trusted-flagger status should consult their national Digital Services Coordinator.
 Doctena does not designate trusted flaggers directly.